qdot/libtrancevibe-rs/README.md

 # libtrancevibe-rs

-Have you ever thought "Hey, I have a 13 year old piece of obscure gaming hardware, but no way to use it in a safe language!
+Have you ever thought "Hey, I have an obscure gaming hardware from 2003, but no way to use it in a language with decent safety built in!
 WHY AM I DOOMED TO THIS EXISTENCE?"

 Well, doom no more!